c4ristian/encryption/readme.md

 ## What is it?
 This Python library provides experiments with quantum-resistant algorithms such as [AES-256](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) and [Kyber](https://pq-crystals.org/kyber/software.shtml).
-It formed the basis for this [article](https://towardsdatascience.com/post-quantum-cryptography-with-python-and-linux-17b1ca1b3e1).
+Key results are documented in this [article](https://towardsdatascience.com/post-quantum-cryptography-with-python-and-linux-17b1ca1b3e1).

 ## Where to get it